ashlega/powerplatformtracker/README.md

 Sounds simple? let's see how it works out!

-_And for those folks who would rather stay anonymous.. you are more than welcome to submit your issues through this web form: http://www.itaintboring.com/about/
+PS.
+And for those folks who would rather stay anonymous.. you are more than welcome to submit your issues through this web form: http://www.itaintboring.com/about/